-Where do you see change management trends headed?
+Where do you see people & change trends headed?

 One of the things I’m hearing from business partners is that there’s a lot of interest in building change skills as a capability.
 Leaders I’ve worked with have said, “how can we, as a company, think about change differently and make it tangible?”.
 Sometimes change can seem nebulous and theoretical.
 Our clients are looking for culturally specific levers to pull and for ways to make changes sustainable.
 Building strong internal capabilities allows for both repeatability and sustainability.

 What about opportunities for the future?
-What do you see as an area that change management can continue to grow into?
+What do you see as an area that People & change can continue to grow into?

 When I think about opportunities, the first thing that comes to my mind is better integrating data into both our decision-making processes and understanding of long-term sustainability.
 We have a lot of disparate opportunities to both utilize and source data.
 Change leaders can better define measures of success earlier in a change effort and with more detail.
 The second part of integrating data into our decision making is ensuring that it’s both a valid and reliable source of information.
 I’m excited to see this school of thought advance in the next few years as we start capitalizing on the data we already have and better understand how to utilize it.

-What advice would you give to someone pursuing a career in change management?
+What advice would you give to someone pursuing a career in people & change?

 Empathy and self-awareness are essential when working with human beings, especially during a period of change.
 Seeking to understand the problem from the client’s perspective helps us approach the problem more holistically.
 Part of seeking to understand is also being naturally curious and interested in solving problems.
 Don’t be afraid to ask probing questions and be sure to approach them from a lens of empathy and self-awareness.
 Along with empathy and awareness, grit is also vital.
 As change managers, we’re the ones raising the risk flag and you must not be afraid to act.
 Getting your hands dirty and identifying the source of the deterrent to sustainable change is a large part of the role.